toast-tk/toast-tk-examples/README.md

 cd toast-tk-examples
 ```

-Import the project in your IDE (as a maven project).
+Import the project in your IDE as a maven - java 8 project.

 ### Run a test set
 Run `fr.synaptix.toast.examples.project.CIProjectRunner.java`.
 This class runs the test campaigns described in `project1.test`.